zihaozou/Delta/README.md

 # Delta
 Delta compression for device with limited resource.
-I designed this software for enabling delta compression for SoC devices.
-SoC devices typically have limited resource and small package data.
+I designed this software for enabling delta compression for SoC devices, which typically have limited resource and small package data.
 This software can be applied to wide-range firmware update for IoT networks.

 ## FEATURES: